jbrzusto/liwixi/README.md

- - if COOLSTUFF needs extra storage for a linux-style filesystem, it will create further big fat files called COOLSTUFF_LIWIXI_STORAGE_N_DO_NOT_DELETE where N will be a number like 1, 2, ...
+ - if COOLSTUFF needs extra storage for a linux-style filesystem, it will create further big fat files called COOLSTUFF_LIWIXI_STORAGE_N_DO_NOT_DELETE where N is 1, 2, ...

 ## For Developers ##

-Linux can use a loopback device for its root file system; you just have to make sure an appropriate initramfs script takes care of setting it up before the kernel needs it.
+Linux can use a loopback device for its root file system; you just have to make sure an appropriate initramfs script takes care of setting it up on a filesystem image before the kernel needs it.
+This repo provides a tool to create such an image from a working system.

-When this image boots, the entire SD card is mounted as a VFAT filesystem at /boot.
+After booting, the entire SD card will be mounted as a VFAT filesystem at /boot and at /dev/sdcard.
 The linux image file is then recursively accessible as /boot/BRAND_LIWIXI_IMAGE_DO_NOT_DELETE.
 The small initramfs used to set-up /dev/loop0 is then /boot/BRAND_LIWIXI_INITRAMFS_DO_NOT_DELETE